telerik/maui-docs/controls/combobox/editmode-and-search.md

 slug: combobox-editmode-and-search
 ---

-# Edit Mode & Search
+# .NET MAUI ComboBox Edit Mode & Search

 ComboBox supports both **editable** and **noneditable** state.
 When the control is in edit mode, users can type into the input field and searching through the control's ItemsSource can be performed.